 III.D.2.g The institution regularly evaluates its financial management processes, and the results of the evaluation are used to improve financial management systems.

+DESCRIPTIVE SUMMARY

 The District Committee on Budget and Finance (DCBF) reviews the budgeting process and financial information at the district and college level.
 Changes in policies and management procedures and problems are discussed at these meetings.
-The information flows to Cañada Colleges' Planning and Budget Committee for discussion, input and recommendations.
-A committee made up of business officers from the three colleges and business staff from the district, the Business and Finance Officers Group (BAFOG), meets monthly to discuss, evaluate and make recommendations on financial processes such as internal controls and software enhancements.
+The information goes to the College's Planning and Budget Committee for discussion, input, and recommendations.
+A committee made up of business officers from the three colleges and business staff from the District, the Business and Finance Officers Group (BAFOG), meets monthly to discuss, evaluate, and make recommendations on financial processes such as internal controls and software enhancements.
 BAFOG meeting notes are available online.
 Any recommendations in the annual audit are quickly addressed.

 Banner financial reports are available online for all divisions to review and track all expenditures.
 Monthly reports are sent to managers.
+Divisions can also request financial

+III.D.
+Draft 3 2/11/07 Page 14 of 15

+Most recent changes: Thad

-Divisions can also request financial reports from the College Business Office.
-Divisions can also request in-person meetings with the College Business Office staff for more in depth knowledge or guidance with regards to financial analysis of their divisions' budgets, or completion of any required year end reports.
+reports from the College Business Office.
+Divisions can also request in-person meetings with the College Business Office staff for more in-depth knowledge or guidance with regard to financial analysis of their divisions' budgets or completion of any required year-end reports.

+SELF-EVALUATION

+The District does periodic internal reviews of business processes and solicits input from the College regarding problems.
+The process of becoming fiscally accountable required a thorough review of internal controls which was audited and presented to the County prior to being granted the status of fiscal accountability.
+Since the hiring of the College Business Officer, many processes local to the College have also been reviewed.
+This is an ongoing process that works well for the College and the District.

+PLANNING AGENDA

+None at this time.